Sitecore/Sitecore-Configuration-Roles/readme.md

 configuration roles, so after installing a Sitecore instance the only setting should be changes: the roles the instance should have.

+**NOTE:** This PoC is being evaluated by Sitecore at the moment - we will keep you posted on any news.
+You are welcome to use it in non-production environment - please let us know if you have any comments.

 ### Index

 ##### [Prerequsites](https://github.com/Sitecore/Sitecore-Configuration-Roles#prerequsites)